omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 The method finally returns the server that we can store in a variable.

-2. Starting a server, so that we can listen to incomming requests.
+2. **Starting a server**, so that we can listen to incomming requests.
 To do this we call the `.listen()` method on the server that we created.
 The method accepts three arguments:
-   - Port number: the port is a sub-address on a certain host.
+   - **Port number:** the port is a sub-address on a certain host.
 We usually use 8000 or other numbers.
-   - Host: it is the IP address of the host.
+   - **Host:** it is the IP address of the host.
 If we skip defining this parameter, it will by default be set to local host, but we can also explicitly define the local host for it.
 The standard IP address for local host is `127.0.0.1`.
-   - Callback function (optional): it is called as soon as the server starts.
+   - **Callback function (optional):** it is called as soon as the server starts.

 ```js
 server.listen(8000, "127.0.0.1", () => {